chaberko-lbbe/clec-poolseq/README.md

 ### Subsetting data on Minor Allele Frequency

-We used the BayPass software to estimate the nucleotide diversity "π" for each SNP (see [Selection with contrast between phenotypes](#Selection-with-contrast-between-phenotypes) to know how to run BayPass).
-With π, we were then able to compute "MAF", the minor allele frequency:
+We used the BayPass software to estimate the average frequency across all four populations "p" for each SNP (see [Selection with contrast between phenotypes](#Selection-with-contrast-between-phenotypes) to know how to run BayPass).
+With π, we were then able to compute "MAF", the minor allele frequency (as MAF = 0.5−|p−0.5).
+This relatively high MAF value was chosen in order to remove loci for which we have very limited power to detect any association with the resistance phenotype in the BayPass analysis.

 ```
 pi=read.table("poolfstatdata_080422_summary_pi_xtx.out",header=T)